awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-events-rule-sns/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

-### Amazon CloudWatch Events Rule
+### Amazon EventBridge Rule
-* Grant least privilege permissions to CloudWatch Events to publish to the SNS Topic.
+* Grant least privilege permissions to EventBridge Rule to publish to the SNS Topic.

 ### Amazon SNS Topic
 * Configure least privilege access permissions for SNS Topic.